 - Plagiarism: Be aware of plagiarism – more information about plagiarism from the Copyright Team, and this guide can help you prevent it.

-- Contributor statement: Describe properly all author contributions and all types of contributions) see Policies (tudelft.nl)
+- Contributor statement: Describe properly all author contributions including the reviewers of the book proposal and the Copyright clearance and all types of relevant contributions - see Policies (tudelft.nl)

 Step 4: Book review